 Quality animal management and human comfort and health protection require separation of animal facilities from personnel areas, such as offices and conference rooms.
 Separation can be accomplished by having the animal quarters in a separate building, wing, floor, or room.
-Careful planning should make it possible to place animal-housing areas next to or near research laboratories but separated from them by barriers, such as entry locks, corridors, or floors.
+Careful planning should make it possible to place animal housing areas next to or near research laboratories but separated from them by barriers, such as entry locks, corridors, or floors.
 Additional considerations include the impact of noise and vibration generated from within the facility and from surrounding areas of the building, as well as security of the facility.

-Animals should be housed in facilities dedicated to or assigned for that purpose and should not be housed in laboratories merely for convenience.
-If animals must be maintained in a laboratory to satisfy the scientific aims of a protocol, then that space should be appropriate to house and care for the animals and its use limited to the period during which it is required.
-If needed, measures should be taken to minimize occupational hazards related to exposure to animals both while in the research area and during transport to and from the area.
+Animals should be housed in facilities dedicated to or assigned for that purpose, not in laboratories merely for convenience.
+If animals must be maintained in a laboratory to satisfy the scientific aims of a protocol, that space should be appropriate to house and care for the animals and its use limited to the period during which it is required.
+If needed, measures should be taken to minimize occupational hazards related to exposure to animals both in the research area and during transport to and from the area.

-Centralization versus Decentralization
+Centralization Versus Decentralization

-In a physically centralized animal facility, support, care, and use areas are adjacent to the animal-housing space.
-When decentralized, animal housing and use occurs in space that is not solely dedicated to animal care or support, or is physically separated from the support areas and animal care personnel.
-Centralization often reduces operating costs, providing a more efficient flow of animal care supplies, equipment and personnel; more efficient use of environmental controls; and, less duplication of support services.
-Centralization generally reduces the needs for transporting animals between housing and study sites, thereby minimizing the risks of transport stress and exposure to disease agents, and generally provides greater security by providing the opportunity to control facility access and increases the ease of monitoring staff and animals.
+In a physically centralized animal facility, support, care, and use areas are adjacent to the animal housing space.
+Decentralized animal housing and use occur in space that is not solely dedicated to animal care or support or is physically separated from the support areas and animal care personnel.
+Centralization often reduces operating costs, providing a more efficient flow of animal care supplies, equipment, and personnel; more efficient use of environmental controls; and less duplication of support services.
+Centralization reduces the needs for transporting animals between housing and study sites, thereby minimizing the risks of transport stress and exposure to disease agents; affords greater security by providing the opportunity to control facility access; and increases the ease of monitoring staff and animals.

 Decentralized animal facilities generally cost more to construct because of the requirement for specialized environmental systems and controls in multiple sites.
-Duplicate equipment (for example, cage washers) may be needed, or soiled materials may need to be moved distances for processing.
-Decentralization may be preferred for certain specialized research services such as imaging, quarantine, and proximity to research facilities, or for biosecurity reasons.
-Decentralization may be needed to accommodate large or complex equipment, such as magnetic resonance imaging, or to permit space sharing by users from multiple facilities or institutions.
-The opportunity for exposure to disease agents is much greater in these situations and special consideration should be given to biosecurity including transportation to and from the site, quarantine before or after utilizing the specialized research area, and environmental and equipment decontamination.
-In any event, the decisions leading to a selection of physically centralized vs. decentralized animal facilities should be made early and carefully, and involve all stakeholders (NRC 1996; Ruys 1991).
+Duplicate equipment (e.g., cage washers) may be needed, or soiled materials may need to be moved distances for processing.
+But decentralization may be preferred for certain specialized research services such as imaging, quarantine, and proximity to research facilities, or for biosecurity reasons.
+Decentralization may be necessary to accommodate large or complex equipment, such as magnetic resonance imaging, or to permit space sharing by users from multiple facilities or institutions.
+The opportunity for exposure to disease agents is much greater in these situations and special consideration should be given to biosecurity, including transportation to and from the site, quarantine before or after use of the specialized research area, and environmental and equipment decontamination.

+The decisions leading to selection of physically centralized versus decentralized animal facilities should be made early and carefully and should involve all stakeholders (NRC 1996; Ruys 1991).